 - Later on certification in specialized work areas like welding, painting, etc can be attained.

-- The Construction Worker should be physically able, as they may need to work continuously for long hours.
+- Should be physically able, as they may need to work continuously for long hours.

 - Must exercise extreme care when furthering his work to avoid any mishaps

-- Must be efficient and quick with the use of his hands dexterity.
+- Be efficient and quick with the use of his hands dexterity.

 - Must keep up with the latest innovations that could enable him to finish a task sooner than manually.